 As someone who had never made marshmallows before, let alone any recipe requiring a candy thermometer, I was admittedly a bit worried about how these Peeps would turn out.
 Fear not, the task proved to be entirely possible, just a little messy!

-While there is a perfectly good recipe for marshmallow Peeps in our archive, it requires use of a pastry bag and some deft ability with said bag; I thought a sheet of marshmallow and cookie cutters would be a more intuitive, user–friendly approach.
-This easier version that I arrived at was absolutely doable.
-Just make sure to set aside an afternoon, resting time, and one more session to decorate (my favorite part).
+While we do have a perfectly wonderful post on making marshmallow Peeps in our archive, that method requires use of a pastry bag and some deft ability with said bag — I thought a sheet of marshmallow and some cookie cutters would be a more intuitive, user-friendly approach.

 What You Need